PittOrgoChem/Delay-Flights-in-the-US/README.md

 - 'min_per_delay': average DELAY DURATION by a specific airline during a specific year and month at a specific airport

 Other features were created transiently to aid in the preparation of visualization and more details are offered in the Jupyter Notebook available in this repository.

+## Summary of Findings

+**Question #1:** Is it always the weather ???
+  Through this question, the intention was to elucidate the most common reasons behind delayed flights in the US as categorized by the US Department of Transportation.
+Delays due to CARRIER were found to be the most common on average

+**Question #2:** This is the last time I am flying this airline !!!
+  In this section, the intention was to get a deeper look into each airline that operated in the US during the period 2014-2018 in terms of delays and their causes.

 ## References